Healthy Homes Assessment Hutt Central

 Hutt Central Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Hutt Central and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Hutt Central and New Zealand rental homes where it is reasonably practicable to install.

-• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement must be included with any renewed, new or varied tenancy agreement.
+• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement should be included in any renewed, new or amended tenancy agreement.

-• Property managers and landlords are required to keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.
+• Property managers and landlords must keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will be applicable to your rental home.

-• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers are required to ensure their rental properties comply with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2023

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes